TEXAS EDUCATION TODAY:

 #1 – TEXAS IS THE UNINSURED CAPITAL OF THE UNITED STATES!

-#47 – TEXAS IS ONE OF THE BIGGEST OFFENDERS IN THE COUNTY IN DENYING IT’S CITIZENS AFFORDABLE, ACCESSIBLE HEALTHCARE.
+#47 – TEXAS IS ONE OF THE BIGGEST OFFENDERS IN THE COUNTRY IN DENYING ITS CITIZENS AFFORDABLE, ACCESSIBLE HEALTHCARE.

 25% – Texas elderly are being abused and mistreated in 25% of Texas’ long term care centers.